 Need help deciding what to do in Ljubljana in one day?
 Start planning your trip with this complete 1-day Ljubljana itinerary.

-What to do in Ljubljana in 24 hours: A complete 1-day itinerary
+Where to go in Ljubljana in one day: A complete 1-day itinerary

 Ljubljana has something for every tourist, whether you seek ancient architecture, amazing food, or a busy nightlife.
 From the banks of the Ljubljanica River that cuts through the city centre to cafes with plenty of outdoor seating, it’s a delightful city that rivals the best metropolises in Europe.